-The functional curriculum has been planned to show and offer progression over a period of time, but also acknowledges that many skills are lost if not practiced and generalised in different contexts.
-Therefore we aim to deliver a broad and balanced curriculum that is adapted to meet the needs of every pupil and to overcome any barriers to learning using a range of specialist interventions.
-Examples of this enhanced curriculum include: Sensory Programs, Movement sessions – Sherborne Technique, Links with local Creative Partners, Objects of Reference, Makaton, PECS, SAFMEDS, TACPAC and Language for Thinking.
-Our approaches are also supported by a very strong enrichment curriculum that includes trips, visits and external providers ensuring learning is brought to life.
-We also operate a multi-disciplinary team approach to providing individualised learning and support for identified pupils.
-These include speech and language, physiotherapy and occupational therapy.
+The functional curriculum route is for pupils age 5 – 16 and has been planned to show and offer progression over a period of time, but also acknowledges that many skills are lost if not practiced and generalised in different contexts.
+We aim to deliver a broad and balanced curriculum that is adapted to meet the needs of every pupil and to overcome any barriers to learning using a range of specialist interventions.

-Learning follows a 3-year topic cycle which comprises half termly topics.
-Pupils revisit earlier learning and topics and there is a spiral progression, for example pupils will be expected to revisit earlier learning but engage in a more challenging learning outcome.
+Learning follows a 2-year topic cycle which comprises half termly topics.
 This process ensures progression but also embeds learning through necessary repetition which checks progress and real understanding and gives opportunities for generalisation which is crucial for our pupils.
-Learning is taught through 3 annual set themes – ‘Environment’, ‘Living Things’ and ‘Events’.
-2 topics within each theme are chosen through which to deliver the curriculum on a half-termly basis.

 Taking our pupils learning out of school and into their local community is a valuable part of our curriculum.
 It is vital that the skills pupils are learning in class are experienced parallel to the real-life learning experiences so that crucial links are made between the two.